John Hattig Jr. indicted on drugs, weapons charges

-Guam’s first Major League Baseball player was indicted on illegal drugs and weapons charges in the Superior of Guam on Friday.
+Guam’s first Major League Baseball player was indicted Friday in the Superior Court of Guam on illegal drugs and weapons charges.

 A grand jury handed down the indictment against John Hattig Jr., 41, charging him with two counts of possession of a Schedule II controlled substance as a third-degree felony; possession of a firearm without a firearms identification card as a third-degree felony; and possession of a concealed firearm as a third-degree felony.